wfjm/w11/doc/w11a_os_guide.md

       - for Arty A7, Basys3, Cmod A7, Nexys4, and Nexys A7 board simply use `D`
       - otherwise check with `ls /dev/ttyUSB*` to see what is available
-      - `<dn>` is typically '1' if a single `FT2232HQ` based board is connected, like an Arty, Basys3, CmodA7, or Nexys4.
+      - `<dn>` is typically '1' if a single `FT2232HQ` based board is connected, like an Arty, Basys3, Cmod A7, or Nexys4.
 Initially two ttyUSB devices show up, the lower is for FPGA configuration and will disappear when the Vivado hardware server is used once.
 The upper provides the data connection.